sasazame/cdxresume/README.md

 - Windows native terminal limitations may affect input handling.
 - Resume via `experimental_resume` does not display the full chat history inside Codex CLI after launch.
 This is an upstream limitation/behavior of the experimental feature.

 Remember: This is an unofficial tool.
-For official Claude Code support, please refer to Anthropic's documentation.
+For official OpenAI Codex CLI support, please refer to OpenAI's documentation.